Life Cycle Assessment (LCA) of a Smartphone

 4. Step 2 of the Life Cycle: Distribution

-5. Step 3 of the Life Cycle:
+5. Step 3 of the Life Cycle: the use

 Very little is required to charge a cellphone.
-For one charge per day, the annual consumption is estimated at between 3.5 and 7 kilowatt-hours.
-At French electricity prices, that represents less than €1 a year!
-However, there is some hidden power consumption, paid by users via their phone plans and the purchase of their devices: the use of Internet networks and the data centers that process all those gigabytes.
-An hour of video streaming on a cellphone not connected to Wi-Fi can consume up to 1 kilowatt-hour of electricity, while sending 100 emails with attachments uses around 2.5 kilowatt-hours.
-Then, there are live games and apps – in 2019, for example, 204 billion apps were downloaded worldwide.
+With one charge per day, the annual consumption is estimated at between 3.5 and 7 kilowatt-hoursHowever, there is some hidden power consumption, paid by users via their phone subscriptions and the purchase of their devices: the use of Internet networks and the data centers that process all those gigabytes.
+An hour of video streaming on a cellphone not connected to Wi-Fi can consume up to 1 kilowatt-hour of electricity, while sending 100 emails with attachments can use around 2.5 kilowatt-hours.
+Add to that live online games, interactive apps, and social media platforms – which now number in the billions worldwide..
 A heavily used cellphone can indirectly consume as much power as a refrigerator over a year, or around 300 kilowatt-hours.

-7. Step 4 of the Life Cycle: End of Life
+6. Step 4 of the Life Cycle: End of Life

-8. What Is the Environmental Footprint of a Cellphone?
+7. What Is the Environmental Footprint of a Cellphone?

 See all